 Speaking of Fall!
 I want to share THEE most perfect September treat.
 Nothing brings me back to September school days growing up quite like PB&J sandwiches, except for maybe a new set of butterfly hair clips and a lisa frank pencil case.

 Something you’ve gotta know about these peanut butter & jelly cupcakes: they start from my simply perfect vanilla cupcakes.
 Have you had the chance to try them in the past week?
 I love them.
 They’re fluffy and sweet, soft and light, moist and buttery all in one cupcake wrapper.
-We can owe all the lightness to the sour cream, cake flour, creamed butter, and egg whites.
+We can owe all the lightness to the sour cream, cake flour (use store bought or this cake flour substitute if needed), creamed butter, and egg whites.

 Just like the original, I added vanilla bean to the cupcake batter.
 You can leave it out completely, but I really like the extra flavor it brings.
 Vanilla bean and peanut butter… vanilla bean and strawberry… these flavors are just so beautiful.

 Remember, when you’re filling cupcake wrappers with batter—fill only about 2/3 – 3/4 full.
 Otherwise your cupcakes could rise too tall then sink back down.
 Or worse!
 Spill over the edges.
 See above?
 That’s about how high I always fill mine.

 This is just about as fancy as the whole ziplock bag thing I do with my glazed lemon poppy seed donuts, but here’s how I always fill my cupcakes: